 - Staff can often be more productive working at home for at least part of the week.

 - Staff save hundreds, if not thousands of pounds in commuting costs.

 - Staff are happier, because they have a better quality of family life and much more flexibility.

 - Helps to empower people and give them greater responsibility.

-This new technology, delivered as a single appliance can be installed quickly and easily in an organization's data center, enabling the remote and home worker, using a web browser, to see and use everything that's in the office - update their diary, find out about meetings, read minutes, amend and print documents, change and update databases.
-It provides the same "look and feel" as an office-based PC, and is accessible anywhere there's an internet connection.
+This new technology, delivered as a single appliance can be installed quickly and easily in an organization's data center, enabling the remote & home worker, using a web browser, to see & use everything that's in the office - update their diary, find out about meetings, read minutes, amend & print documents, change & update databases.
+It provides the same "look & feel" as an office-based PC, and is accessible anywhere there's an Internet connection.
 It brings the IT facilities of the office into the home of the authorized worker in a secure manner.

 Other sectors to have grasped this technology have been manufacturing, finance, exhibitions, retail, shipping and the public sector.
 All of which have taken on the technology as it provides:

 - Fast access